collocations.org

 organically grown produce

-VERB + GROW
+VERB + grow

 be easy to

-an attractive plant which is very hardy and easy to grow
+a plant which is easy to grow